lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="bus"></a>
 ## Message Bus

-A message bus provider needs to be registered in order to use the message bus functionalities.
+In order to use the message bus functionalities you need to register a message bus provider.
-Kledex currently supports Azure Service Bus and RabbitMQ.
-After the NuGet package has been installed, register a provider:
+Kledex currently supports Azure Service Bus and RabbitMQ:

 | Package | Method |
 | --- | --- |